National University of Kyiv-Mohyla Academy: Foundation of the Kyiv-Mohyla Academy

 Petro Mohyla, the benefactor of Kyiv Collegium.

 Today's National University of Kyiv-Mohyla Academy claims as its predecessor the Kyiv-Mohyla Academy, one of the oldest academic and theological schools amongst the Orthodox Christian countries of Eastern Europe.
 That Academy was first opened in 1615 as the school of the Kyiv bratstvo ("brotherhood").
 When, in 1632, the Kyiv Pechersk Lavra school and Kyiv Brotherhood School merged they formed Kyiv's, and by extension Ukraine's, first institution of higher education.
 The newly formed 'collegium', then located in the Polish–Lithuanian Commonwealth, was given the Polish name 'Mohylańska' (Collegium Kijovense Mohileanum), in honour of Petro Mohyla, a key figure in bringing about the institution's foundation and proponent of modern Western educational standards at the academy.

-In 1658 under the terms of the Treaty of Hadiach the Collegium obtained the status of an 'academy', similar to the Kraków Academy – at that time the Polish–Lithuanian Commonwealth's premier university.
+In 1635 the collegium was granted a royal privilege by king Władysław IV.
+Its structure was based on the model of Western collegiums, with Latin serving as the main language of education, but Greek and Church Slavonic also took an important place in the curriculum.
+Students of the collegium were divided into three groups specializing respectively in grammar, rhetorics and philosophy (including theological sciences).
+The collegium was headed by a rector, who also served as the hegumen of Brotherhood Monastery, and a prefect, who was subordinated to the Metropolitan of Kyiv.
+The collegium also had a branch in Vinnytsia, which was later moved to Hoshcha and functioned there until the late 17th century.
+Its first professors were transferred from the Lviv Brotherhood School.
+In 1658, under the terms of the Treaty of Hadiach, the collegium obtained the status of an 'academy', similar to the Kraków Academy – at that time the Polish–Lithuanian Commonwealth's premier university.

 From 1686 Kyiv came under Russian rule as a result of the Polish-Russian war.
-In 1694 the Collegium was also recognised as an academy by the Muscovite Tsar Ivan V; this was later reaffirmed by his brother and successor, Peter the Great.
+Following a period of decline during the Ruin, the academy prospered under the protection of Ivan Mazepa.
+The hetman financed construction of the new academic building, and in 1689 a theology class was opened.
+In 1694 the collegium was also recognised as an academy by the Tsar Ivan V; this was later reaffirmed by his half-brother, co-ruler, and successor, Peter the Great.
+The same decree also established the rights of the academy as a legal subject.
 Subsequently, during the 17th and 18th centuries the academy was known for its education of the Russian and Ukrainian political and intellectual elites; it was highly acclaimed throughout Eastern Europe and accepted students of all classes and backgrounds from the territories of modern-day Ukraine, Russia, Poland, Belarus, Romania, Serbia, Bulgaria and Greece.
 In particular the hetmans – military leaders of the famed Zaporozhian Cossacks – were benefactors of and actively supported the Kyiv-Mohyla Academy.
-The school flourished under the term of Hetman Ivan Mazepa, an alumnus, and was later able to support the foundation of a number of other colleges built on its model, such as the Vasilian College in Moldavia and the Slavic Greek Latin Academy in Moscow.
+Alumni of the school supported the foundation of a number of other colleges built on its model, such as the Vasilian College in Moldavia and the Slavic Greek Latin Academy in Moscow.